raysan5/raylib/BINDINGS.md

 Usually, raylib bindings follow the convention: `raylib-{language}`

-Let me know if you're writing a new binding for raylib, I will list it here and I usually provide the icon/logo for that new language binding.
+Let me know if you're writing a new binding for raylib, I will list it here!